 Leaves provide many uses on the homestead both indoors and out.
 They are collected and stored for our wood burner, offering a building point with kindling to start fires.
 We also use them in composting with a mixture of table scraps, remnants from wild game we harvest, egg shells, and animal manure.
 The result is a fertile mixture we can add to the garden for rich soil.
 Leaves also make an excellent mulch for the flower beds and decorative borders for the cabin.
 We use leaves as an aide in covering our garden for the winter, combined with straw, and making us able to extend our growing season with cool weather crops.
 The herb beds are covered in leaves to insulate perennials during winter and it adds nutrients to the existing soil.
 We also mix them in during re-planting in the spring to keep the soil rich and healthy.
 This makes for a frugal resource around the homestead.

 We have a swampy terrain combined with the forest areas surrounding our homestead.
 This affords us an abundant variety of nuts, greens, fruits, and tubers in the backwoods.
-We are able to collect and dry a variety of nuts including walnuts, chestnuts, and hickory.
-Fruits indigenous to the area, such as black raspberries, papaws, elderberries and wild strawberries, are also collected as a food source.
+We are able to collect and dry a variety of nuts including black walnuts, chestnuts, and hickory.
+Fruits indigenous to the area, such as black raspberries, papaws, elderberries, and wild strawberries, are also collected as a food source.
 Salads may be spiced up during growing seasons for dandelions, fiddlehead ferns, ramps, and cattails.

-Our favorite time of year for foraging is spring when we are able to search for morels.
+Our favorite time of year for foraging is spring when we are able to hunt for morels.
 This delicacy is native to the area and provides fun hunting opportunities as well as a tasty treat!
 Their growth is aided by indigenous trees such as the elm and poplar.
 The swampy terrain lends to their growth with all the decaying bark and moist ground.

 Late summer and fall can be exciting as we have recently practiced the skill of wild ginseng hunting.
 Ginseng is not only edible and healthy, it can be a source of income to supplement the homestead!
 There is a season to adhere to and the rules and laws of harvesting ginseng must be closely reviewed.
 When you get the hang of it, ginseng hunting is a fun and challenging activity to spend your time outdoors.
 Foraging is a skill that should be practiced and we always adhere to the rule “if you don’t know what it is, leave it alone.”

 The forest region where we live supports an abundant supply of wild game.
 The primary food source for us is deer.
 We are lucky to live in a “big buck state” where not only do we have a large supply of deer but they grow to record-book size.
 We are meat hunters by nature, but my backwoodsman and the boys all get excited for the big bucks each year.
-Venison is our largest supply of meat through the year as we are typically able to stock the deep freezer.
+Venison is our largest supply of meat throughout the year as we are typically able to stock the deep freezer.
 The entire extended family deer hunts and leaves at least part of their harvest with us after hunting each season.

 The next primary food source we rely on from local game is wild boar.
 This is a newer wild animal and is not indigenous to the area.
 They have been breeding at an alarming rate so it is becoming more common to see them in the woods.
 My backwoodsman is the primary hunter for wild boar in our family.
-He hunts with dogs and travels to where they have are reported sighting of them in larger numbers.
+He hunts with dogs and travels to where they have reported sightings of them in larger numbers.
 They travel large distances and the population is not to the point where you can easily find them.
 The size of the boar in Ohio ranges from babies to 400-500lb. boar.
 The larger ones are tricky to cook, the meat is tough and difficult to work with.
 Crock pot recipes are the best way to enjoy the harvest of these larger boar.

 There is a number of other animals we have the opportunity to hunt, but not as frequently, in our area.
 This includes turkey, a challenging hunt but not a meat we prefer.
 My husband loves the challenge of the sport so anything harvested is put to use on the homestead.
 There is also ample opportunity for squirrel, dove, rabbit, waterfowl, pheasant, and grouse.
 We also spend time hunting coyotes as they are over-taking the grounds and need thinned out.
-They do not provide a food source, but their numbers are reflected in the changes of population for game we do hunt.
+They do not provide a food source, but their numbers are reflected in the changes in the population of the game we do hunt.

 One of our favorite recreational sports is fishing.
 We find it relaxing and enjoy eating fish when we can.
 Mercury concerns prevent me from consuming it often and we don’t often get the time to do enough fishing for ample freezer stock.
 We rely on family as well to provide this tasty treat.
 My older backwoods-boy has become a fishing fanatic, providing better opportunity for us to acquire fish for the freezer.
-We usually are afforded the eating pleasure of bass, crappie and catfish.
+We usually are afforded the eating pleasure of bass, crappie, and catfish.